-ioxadm is a command to manage the cards connected to the PCI Expansion unit, link card, and host server.
+ioxadm is a command to manage the PCI Expansion unit and the link card connected to the host server.

 To use ioxadm, it is necessary to specify the operand and the option required for the operand.
-What can be specified for the target device is a card mounted in the PCI slot built in the host server, PCI Expansion unit, or Field Replaceable Unit (FRU) in the PCI Expansion unit.
-The cards in the host server are identified by character strings indicating the paths from the host server to the cards.
+What can be specified for the target device is a link card mounted in the PCI slot built in the host server, PCI Expansion unit, or Field Replaceable Unit (FRU) in the PCI Expansion unit.
+The link cards in the host server are identified by character strings indicating the paths from the host server to the link cards.